nuitrcs/python-researchers-toolkit/README.md

+# Introduction To Python
-# Researchers' Toolkit Series: Python Materials
+## Researchers' Toolkit Series

 This repository contains materials for use in the Researchers' Toolkit series Python workshop.